nichelicorn/JavaScript30/15 - LocalStorage/README.md

 #### Goals
 * Create persistent state using local storage
 * Use event delegation to allow events to occur on elements added to the DOM after pageload
-* Add a button to clear the list
+* Add a button to clear the list / localStorage
 * Add a button to check all / uncheck all

 #### What did I learn?